Healthy Grocery List ᐅ 13 Pantry Essentials

 Unsalted nuts are the perfect all-rounder: they are rich in valuable fatty acids, protein, vitamins and minerals.
 Snack on nuts between meals, put them in a smoothie or your morning oatmeal, or add them to sauces in the form of nut butters.
-But don’t overdo it: walnuts, almonds and the like are high in calories.
+Eating 20-60 g of nuts per day (about a handful) has been shown to have positive effects on chronic diseases like cancer, respiratory diseases or diabetes.(2)

 4. Onion and garlic family